 The series was conceived before the current COVID-19 outbreak, and as such it doesn’t directly address the impacts that the current health crisis is having on debt and indebted individuals.
 Yet the issues raised in this series are as relevant as ever – in fact, many of them are likely to be exacerbated by the ongoing turmoil.
-Blogs will be published weekly until the end of June 2020.
-Links will be added as blogs get published.

 Debt and finance are intricately related to ‘everyday life’.
 From Sweden to Greece, indebted families, single parents, students and migrants face welfare cuts, struggle to pay their bills and reimburse their debts.
 Some are excluded, or voluntarily exclude themselves, from mainstream financial services, while others have no choice but to rely on abusive loans to make ends meet.

 If much has been said about sovereign debt and its prolonged crises in Europe, the more mundane question of personal debt is too often ignored, or taken as a given.
 In addition, European states’ reluctance to address (neo)imperialism, racism and sexism goes some way in explaining our still limited understanding of debt and finance’s entanglements with imperialism, race and gender — a topic discussed more at length in the United States, for example in relation to student debt, mortgages or banking.